LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Experiments

-Moreover, we observe that KD performance is significantly influenced by the model parameters as well as the difficulty level of the dataset.
-The encoders of the teacher and student SNE-RoadSeg models have 116.28 M and 58.14 M parameters, respectively, while the encoders of the teacher and student MFNet models have 0.60 M and 0.52 M parameters, respectively.
-To provide a more detailed analysis, Table \ref{tb.kd} can be divided into four sections: (1) SNE-RoadSeg on the vKITTI2, (2) SNE-RoadSeg on the KITTI Semantics, (3) MFNet on the vKITTI2, and (4) MFNet on the KITTI Semantics.
-Since vKITTI2 is larger and less challenging, DWLD, ARFD, and LIX all achieve the SoTA performance regardless of the model parameters.
-When our method is applied to MFNet, its performance is on par with that of the teacher network on the vKITTI2 dataset, demonstrating superior effectiveness compared to SNE-RoadSeg with LIX.
+Moreover, we observe that KD's performance is significantly influenced by the network parameters as well as the difficulty level of the dataset.
+The encoders of the teacher and student SNE-RoadSeg networks have 116.28 M and 58.14 M parameters, respectively, while the encoders of the teacher and student MFNet networks have 0.60 M and 0.52 M parameters, respectively. \clr{As illustrated in Table \ref{tb.vk}, since the vKITTI2 dataset is larger and less challenging, DWLD, ARFD, and LIX all achieve the SoTA performance regardless of the network parameters.} When our method is applied to MFNet, its performance is on par with that of the teacher network on the vKITTI2 dataset, demonstrating superior effectiveness compared to SNE-RoadSeg with LIX.
 We attribute this superior performance not only to the comparable parameter numbers between the teacher and student MFNet networks but also to the lower difficulty level of the dataset.
 It is possible that the lightweight MFNet is adequately capable of learning semantic segmentation on this less challenging dataset.

-On the other hand, the experimental results on the KITTI Semantics dataset have exceeded our expectations, when using SNE-RoadSeg in conjunction with our method.
-ARFD outperforms other algorithms only in fwIoU and achieves performance comparable to that of the SoTA algorithms when evaluated using other metrics.
-We believe that this may be attributed to a ``mismatch'' between SNE-RoadSeg and the KITTI Semantics dataset, where a large model is trained on a relatively small dataset, potentially leading to over-fitting.
-Even though the smaller MFNet yields lower quantitative results on this dataset, we believe that its teacher model contains less irrelevant information.
-This reduced noise in the teacher model may prevent the student DNN model from being misled into learning the implicit infusion of spatial geometric prior knowledge.
+On the other hand, the experimental results on the KITTI Semantics dataset have exceeded our expectations, when using MFNet in conjunction with our method. \clr{As illustrated in Table \ref{tb.ks}, ARFD outperforms other algorithms only in mIoU and achieves performance comparable to that of the SoTA algorithms when evaluated using other metrics.
+We attribute this to a potential ``mismatch'' between MFNet and the KITTI Semantics dataset, where a lightweight network may struggle to handle a challenging dataset.
+Additionally, while the student SNE-RoadSeg network trained via LIX achieves superior performance, its mIoU reaches only 89\% of the teacher network's mIoU.
+We believe that infusing spatial geometric prior knowledge into the student network is effective but it fails in some cases.
+For instance, if teacher and student networks have significantly different numbers of model parameters, the student network may struggle with challenging datasets.}